zjohn77/retrieval/README.md

 ```

 ## 6. Integrate into your project:
-Here's a web app with full-text search capability added:
 ![demo2](demo2.gif "demo2")

-Try it.
+Right above is a web app with full-text search capability added.
+Try it!
 Enter:
 ```bash
 npm run demo2
 ```
-Then, point browser to localhost:8080 .
+Then, point browser to **localhost:8080** .
 Source code is "demo/demo2/scenarios.js".

 ## 7. Build upon it:
 Clone it to your computer: